segarciat/TLPI/ch22-Signals-Advanced-Features/exercises/01-sigcont/README.md

 # Exercise 22.1

-Section 22.2 noted that if a stopped process that has established a handler for and blocked `SIGCONT` is later resumed as a consequence of receiving a `SIGONCT`, the the handler is invoked only when `SIGCONT` is unblocked.
+Section 22.2 noted that if a stopped process that has established a handler for and blocked `SIGCONT` is later resumed as a consequence of receiving a `SIGCONT`, then the handler is invoked only when `SIGCONT` is unblocked.
 Write a program to verify this.
 Recall that a process can be stopped by typing the terminal *suspend* character (usually *Control-Z*) and can be sent a `SIGCONT` signal using the command *kill -CONT* (or implicitly, using the shell `fg` command).